About the Blog

 For the past decade, I’ve combined my interest in spirituality with my love of writing—authoring books, journals, screenplays, ecourses, and now a blog!
 I’ve taken classes in Fiction, Nonfiction, and Screenwriting; and I received an M.F.A. in Creative Writing from Mills College in 2009.

-In addition to writing blogs, Jodi and I are also co-authors of Soulful Journals—books of questions and writing prompts that inspire you to live your best life.
+In addition to writing blogs and running the sanctuary, Jodi and I are also co-authors of Soulful Journals—books of questions and writing prompts that inspire you to live your best life.
 We currently have 13 titles, on topics ranging from the Law of Attraction and gratitude to relationships and life transitions.

-When I’m not writing (or reading), I enjoy spending time with Jodi and the furry kids, obsessing about the NY Yankees way more than is healthy, and listening to/playing music.
+When I’m not writing (or reading), I enjoy spending time with Jodi and our three sweet kitty-kids (Biddle, Buncom, and Elsie), obsessing about the NY Yankees way more than is healthy, and listening to/playing music.
 (I have a weird “parlor trick” where if you give me the names of two singers or bands, I can usually play a song by one in the style of the other.
-Maybe I’ll start a YouTube channel one day–for the benefit of anyone with a silly streak and too much time on their hands.)
+Maybe I’ll start a YouTube channel one day—for the benefit of anyone with a silly streak and too much time on their hands.)

 I’m so grateful that I get to share this space with you, and I’m so glad that you’re here to join in the fun!